BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 TRUST YOURSELF AROUND FOOD

-When you don’t trust yourself to eat just one.
+When you don’t trust yourself to stop eating.

 Maybe you are able to feel in control of your eating for part, or even the majority of the day, but eventually you give into your cravings, lose control and feel unable to stop eating.
 You feel frustrated with yourself, ashamed, and confused about why this keeps happening.
 You may wonder if you will ever be able to eat “normally?”